FreeON/technical-reports/technical-report-0001.markdown

-channels\*, multi-time scale methods including tree-based averages\*, parallel in time methods\* and the like.  $$N$$-body frameworks offer tree-based kernel reductions related to data science problems encountering intense market pressures, such as MapReduce\* and spark\*.
+channels\*, multi-time scale methods including tree-based averages\*, parallel in time methods\* and the like.  $$N$$-body frameworks offer tree-based kernel reductions related to data science problems encountering intense market pressures, such as MapReduce {% cite apache:hadoop %} and spark {% cite apache:spark %}.
 We are interested in the alignment with commodity analytics because it represents a collaborative groundswell that cannot be matched in managed environments, and because it provides a flexible orientation for evolution within a rapidly changing